segenb-prog/gebeta-Sovereign-code-assistant/CONTRIBUTING.md

 ### Prerequisites

 - Git
-- Basic understanding of YAML and markdown
+- Basic understanding of YAML and Markdown
 - (For code contributions) Familiarity with Continue extension architecture

 ### Local Development Setup